-Invokana is a relatively new drug prescribed for people suffering from type 2 diabetes In May 2015, the Administration Food and Drug Administration announced that Invokana can cause a serious or very serious condition called ketoacidosis (DKA), which can lead to a diabetic coma or even death.
+Invokana is a relatively new drug prescribed for people suffering from type 2 diabetes In May 2015, the FDA announced that Invokana can cause a serious or very serious condition called ketoacidosis (DKA), which can lead to a diabetic coma or even death.

 Diabetic ketoacidosis is a dangerous complication of diabetes.
 Around 14% of all diabetics are hospitalized because of it.
 This illness can lead to coma and death.
 Sixteen percent of all diabetes-related deaths are linked to DKA.

 DKA happens when the body starts using fats as fuel instead of sugar or glucose.
 Insulin aids the body in using sugar as fuel, but when a person has diabetes the body cannot use sugar for fuel.
 Instead, it uses fat.
 When the fat is brown down, it causes the body to produce acidic chemicals.
 These chemicals are called ketones.
 Ketones build up and poison the body.
 This build-up can cause organs to malfunction.

 However, diabetic ketoacidosis can develop rapidly.
 Many experience side effects around 24 hours.